 Bless you my friend keep focused and remember His is faithful and you are loved.
 Hebrews 13:8 The Message “For Jesus doesn’t change—yesterday, today, tomorrow, he’s always totally himself.”

-In addition to my existing conditions a recent medical concern has resulted in a visit to the Neuro Surgeon who found I have no leg or arm reflexes and gave it a diagnosis of Peripheral Neuropathy.
-She said nothing other than pain killers can be given and I could quickly lose the use of my arms and legs, but it could take ten to fifteen years.
-I subsequently had a nerve biopsy and await the full report on those findings.
-So why do I tell you this?
-Its not for sympathy but to share my heart with you.
+In addition to my existing conditions a medical concern became apparent and has resulted in a visit to the Neuro Surgeon who found I have no leg or arm reflexes and gave it a diagnosis of Severe Axonal loss, and Sensory Motor Polyneuropathy.
+She said nothing other than pain control can be given and I could quickly lose the use of my arms and legs, but it could take ten to fifteen years.
+I subsequently had a nerve biopsy which indicated Severe Axonal Loss in the arms and legs.
+So why do I tell you this please understand it is not for sympathy but to share my heart with you.
 I have experienced miracles at the time of my heart scans taking place identifying the two leaking heart valves I had (and have that medical evidence) were now healed, and this came to light when having heart surgery; yet at that time not praying for that but the operation.
 That medically is not possible so a miracle took place.
 I had six operations for another condition and the surgeon discussed with me before my sixth surgery there was a strong possibility I would need a Stoma (Bag).
 On the operating table they found I was healed completely.
 I don’t know the answer as to why it appears partial healing took place of my heart and still needed to have two operations on it that were not totally successful; or why in my other condition healing only took place after I had the sixth operation?
 What I do know is Gods word does not change.
 What He did on the cross does not change.
 So I live in reality but know what He can do, and don’t get condemned or stewed up when it doesn’t appear to work; condemning myself or allowing others to impact me negatively with their offered or forced opinions.
 I rest and continue to do what I can taking medical advice, still knowing He is sovereign.
 The enemy, nor man can not take me out until He calls me to be with Him.
 In the process of whatever occurs I know He cares, and I will ask Him the questions when I see Him.
 Be realistic understanding Faith and Hope are two different things.
 Making a confession is not necessarily Faith so don’t be under pressure to say what you believe you should.
 Many Christians make mountains out of molehills and then spend the rest of their time trying to climb them.
 Walk in where you are at.
 Wherever that is He still loves you, s0 be encouraged in the tough times and know you are loved whatever the circumstance.

 The following blogs may be of interest:-